chromium/chromium/docs/windows_build_instructions.md

 ***

-Add depot_tools to the start of your PATH (must be ahead of any installs of Python).
+Add depot_tools to the start of your PATH (must be ahead of any installs of Python.
+Note that environment variable names are case insensitive).

 Assuming you unzipped the bundle to C:\src\depot_tools, open:

 Control Panel → System and Security → System → Advanced system settings